 Over the years, HTML specification has added a bag full of APIs that cover a wide spectrum of functionality and features that power the future web browsers and mobile devices.
-In this book, you will dip into the HTML APIs grab bag and draw out several of them for discussion and exploration peppered with plenty of hands-on exercises —
+In this book, you will dip into the HTML APIs grab bag and draw out eight of them for discussion and exploration peppered with plenty of hands-on exercises —

 - Geolocation for finding and navigating your way on Earth;

-- Drag and Drop for dragging and dropping UI elements on HTML page.
+- Drag and Drop for dragging and dropping UI elements on HTML pages;

 - Server-Sent Events for enabling one-way streaming of data from servers;

 - Web Sockets for establishing full-duplex bi-directional communication between clients and servers;

 - Web Storage for inserting, updating, retrieving, and deletion of data on browsers;

-Apart from the the many learning exercises, you also get to create interesting web applications including live stock quotes and real-time web chat, a web-based file explorer, and a clever hack to save web data from your HTML page to your computer’s file system.
+Apart from the the many learning exercises, you also get to create interesting web applications including live stock quotes, real-time web chat, a web-based file explorer, and a clever hack to save web data from your HTML page to your computer’s file system.

 If you wish to receive a copy of the source code, please contact me via the email address inside the book with proof of purchase.